LESSON No. 3

 Alternate phase of inflammation characterized by the predominance of dystrophic and necrotic processes in cells, fibrous structures and in the interstitial substance of the mucosa.

 Violation of vascular permeability is caused by the release of a large amount of biologically active substances (acetylcholine, histamine, serotonin, kinins) as a result of cell lysis.
-In this case, edema and infiltration of the walls of blood vessels and connective tissue of the oral mucosa are observed.
-The infiltrate can be leukocyte, lymphoid, from plasma cells and with a predominance of erythrocytes.
+In this case, swelling and infiltration of the walls of blood vessels and connective tissue of the oral mucosa are observed.
+The infiltrate can be leukocyte, lymphoid, plasma cells and with a predominance of erythrocytes.

-With an exacerbation chronic process joins acute disorder vascular permeability with the release of polymorphonuclear leukocytes and erythrocytes into the connective tissue layer of the mucous membrane.
+During exacerbation chronic process joins acute disorder vascular permeability with the release of polymorphonuclear leukocytes and erythrocytes into the connective tissue layer of the mucous membrane.

 Pathological processes lead to changes in the oral mucosa, in particular to disturbances in the processes of keratinization in the epithelium.